How to use Cow Elk Calls by Drew Rouse

-We are rapidly becoming known as the company with the best call for making Cow Elk sounds.
+We are renowned in the elk hunting world as the company with the best cow elk call.
+Elk reel is simple to use, has the best accurate sound and performs at a bar raising level.
 Not that you can’t bugle with an Elk Reel mind you.
 We do that quite commonly during the September Elk Seasons.
-Therefore in this article we strictly talk about how to use Cow Elk calls.
+However in this article we strictly talk about tactics and strategy on how to use our Cow Elk calls.
 No bugling will be discussed.
 We will save that topic for a future article.

 We also feel we’d be doing you a disservice to discuss stuff we no longer carry on our person when we hunt.
 If we felt it would help us to hunt elk more efficiently we’d make some of the traditional designs to carry.

 Open reeds and Diaphragms are far less complex to manufacture.
 There is a reason we haven’t rushed to make any.
 We may never make any.
 Plus this article is a little more on calling strategy and a lot less on how to actually operate a call.